 Awesome!
 54 is the perfect place to meet team members that can help bring your idea to life.
 Practice and do your research; no presentation slides please – you will have 60 seconds to convince attendees to join your team!

-Yet!
-But bring a unique perspective - teams will need members from many different backgrounds!
+Bring a unique perspective - teams will need members from many different backgrounds!

 We provide cash prizes and a network so you have direction and motivation to continue working on your startup!
 However, learning how a company is started with your team and mentors is still a great experience on its own, and we understand that not everybody can commit to their own company full-time.